27escape/App-Basis-ConvertText2/README.md

 | :hourglass: | hourglass       |
 | :time:      | watch face      |
 | :sleep:     | sleep           |

-## Gotchas about variables

-* Variables used within the content area of a code-block will be evaluated before processing that block, if a variable has not yet been defined or saved to a buffer then it will only be evaluated at the end of document processing, so output may not be as expected.
-* Variables used in markdown tables may not do what you expect if the variable is multi-line.

 ----
 ## Using ct2 script to process files